csc301-winter-2020/team-project-3-matron/deliverable-1/planning.md

  * Will you be using third party applications or APIs?
 If so, what are they?
  * What is your testing strategy?

 The plugin will be built using Python and Flask for the backend, and HTML5 and Javascript for the interactive frontend interface.
-We will also use <TBD> as our DBMS which will be hosted on <TBD>.
+We will also use Neo4J as our DBMS which will be hosted on Heroku.
 We will also be using the <insert name/s> javascript library to create and render the graphs in the graph builder interface.

 high level components of our project consists of: